WoktopusGaming/TeamTheOne-Bot/devs_changelog.md

 ## [0.1.0] - 2022-09-16

 Basically the first version of the bot... there wasn't much improvement nor changelog at the time, so I'd be buggered if I remembered any change before that.
+Sorry!